Consistency, Not Uniformity: Humanizing the Boeing Brand with Talkwalker

 “Our posture needed to change because the world had changed.”

-This was the take that Boeing’s Vice President for Global Channel & Content Marketing Georgina Goode took to heart when shifting the company’s communications with the onset of COVID-19.
+This was the take that Boeing’s Vice President for Global Channel and Content Marketing Georgina Goode took to heart when shifting the company’s communications with the onset of COVID-19.
 The airline industry has been among the hardest hit as billions of people remain grounded at home.
 But for Goode, the focus was less about the bottom line and more about the people and relationships impacted by this shift.
 In conversation with her longtime colleague, Talkwalker CEO for the Americas Todd Grossman, Goode elaborated on the “relevant, relatable, and human” stance that Boeing has maintained, even as a company often considered B2B by category.

 Here are the primary insights and takeaways: